Kamadulski/MP4_Audio_Extractor/docs/techstack.md

 This document recommends a technology stack for building a simple desktop GUI tool in Python for Windows 11 to extract audio tracks from MP4 files and save them as MP3, AAC, or potentially M4A files.

 The core architecture is a standalone desktop application.
 A Python script will provide the graphical user interface and handle file/folder selection.
-The heavy lifting of audio extraction and conversion will be delegated to the industry-standard command-line tool `ffmpeg`, which the Python script will call using the `subprocess` module.
+The heavy lifting of audio extraction and conversion will be delegated to the industry-standard command-line tool `ffmpeg`, which the Python script will call using the `ffmpeg-python` library.
 There is no need for a separate backend server, database, or complex external services.

 ## 3. Frontend Recommendations